hmsayem/alumni-api/README.md

 # Alumni REST API Server
-A REST API server built with Django REST framework for the Alumni of Bangladesh University of Professionals that allow its users to:
+A REST API server built with Django REST framework for the Alumni of Bangladesh University of Professionals that allows its' users to:

 - [x] Register & Login
 - [x] Create/Update/Delete profile